 The same trend is happening in consumer sectors, thanks to social media.
 Ecommerce has made buying easy, but the sheer amount of information – reviews, blog content, and earned media – available for almost any product makes shopping more research-driven and time-consuming.
 From Yelp to editorial features, there are many rabbit holes to enter with the help of search and social sharing.

-A well-crafted strategic PR campaign can help in either case, but here’s what many B2B PR programs do that B2C programs can benefit from.
+A well-crafted strategic PR campaign can help in either case, but here’s what many B2B public relations programs do that B2C programs can benefit from.

 Use the data.